 Applications cannot be processed until all required application materials are received.
-As soon as all materials have been received, the applicant will be notified that his/her file is complete.
+After all materials have been received, the applicant will be notified that his/her file is complete.
 It is appropriate to assume that the application is incomplete until such notification is received.